gerbenzaagsma/gerbenzaagsma.github.io/_pages/talks.md

 ---

 - 'The Yiddish press as a source in historical research', _Association for Jewish Studies 41st Annual Conference_ (Los Angeles, December 20-22, 2009).
-- [invited] Introduction to a screening of Eran Torbiner's 'Madrid Before Hanita, Palestinian-Jewish volunteers in the International Brigades in Spain',  _Seminar Film Series on Jewish Resistance _(Sussex University, 23 November 2009).
+- Introduction to a screening of Eran Torbiner's 'Madrid Before Hanita, Palestinian-Jewish volunteers in the International Brigades in Spain',  _Seminar Film Series on Jewish Resistance _(Sussex University, 23 November 2009).
 - 'The place of Berlin in the transnational networks of Jewish migrant radicals', _Transforming Berlin's Urban Space.
 East European Jewish Migrants in Charlottengrad and the Scheunenviertel, 1918-1939 _(Berlin, Jüdisches Museum, October 17th-19th 2009).
 - 'Contemporary European Jewish history on the internet', _Contemporary history in the digital age_ (Luxemburg - 15/16 October 2009).
 - 'Migration and the transformation of Jewish political behaviour - East European Jewish communists in Western Europe in the interbellum', _GRACEH 2009: "Migration and Movement in European History"_ (European University Institute, Florence, 28-30 April 2009).
-- [invited] 'Heroes for whose cause?
+- 'Heroes for whose cause?
 Jewish volunteers and the Spanish Civil War in the Parisian Yiddish Press 1936-1939', _Research Seminar L'Histoire Comparée et les Migrations Contemporaines_ (École des Hautes Études en Sciences Sociales, 28 April 2009).
-- [invited] 'Jews in the communist movement: Understanding a controversial encounter', _Modern History Seminar_ (University of Edinburgh, 11 March 2009)
+- 'Jews in the communist movement: Understanding a controversial encounter', _Modern History Seminar_ (University of Edinburgh, 11 March 2009)
 - 'Jewish Participation in the Spanish Civil War', _Yiddish Graduate Seminar_ (University College London, 11 February 2009).

 ## 2008
 ---

-- [invited] 'Between propaganda and emancipation: Jewish volunteers in the International Brigades during the Spanish Civil War', _UCLA-Utrecht Symposium on Jewish Politics and Political Behavior_ (Utrecht University, 1 December 2008).
+- 'Between propaganda and emancipation: Jewish volunteers in the International Brigades during the Spanish Civil War', _UCLA-Utrecht Symposium on Jewish Politics and Political Behavior_ (Utrecht University, 1 December 2008).